Lucas Lobos: Style of play

 A creative attacking midfielder, Lobos used to command the attack in the last third of the field.
 Under coach Ricardo Ferretti, he played as a central attacking midfielder in Tigres' 4–2–3–1 formation and as second striker in 4–4–1–1.
 Occasionally, Lobos also played as either left or right winger.
 He had a remarkable technical ability as did both, assisted and scored goals.
 A right-footed set-piece specialist, he was also known for his ability to score goals from free kicks.
 Former captain of Tigres, Lobos was praised by the media and the audience for his quality, professionalism and leadership.
 According to Goal.com, he "possesses vision, technique on the ball and a work ethic to go with his talent."

 Personal life

 Lobos and his wife Florencia are married since 2005.
-In 2006, his daughter Lola was born in Cadiz.
+In 2006, his daughter Lola was born in Cádiz.
 On January 9, 2013, his twins, Lucia and Mateo were born in Monterrey.
 Lobos is fan of his former team Club de Gimnasia y Esgrima La Plata.
 In July 2013, Lobos became a naturalized Mexican citizen after settling in Mexico in 2008.